The environmental label

 Bottle GL 72 (brown glass): glass waste

-Closure: cork FOR 51: Special collection or organic waste
+Closure: Cork FOR 51: Special waste collection or organic waste

 Special waste collection - Please inform yourself about the regulations in your municipality